kaycaimx/GreenGuardians/README.md

   This folder houses all Jupyter notebooks used in our project.
 These notebooks include scripts for data retrieval, preprocessing, satellite image analysis, and algorithm application for forest vegetation identification.

 ## Using the notebooks
+- It is recommended that all notebooks be run in Google Colab.
+Ensure that you upload the ground truth files to the runtime Files in Google Colab.
+If you wish to save your progress, you may need to connect your Google Drive to Colab.
+- `Main.ipynb` notebook contains scripts for downloading satellite data, identifying specific geographic locations, applying Laplacian, Sobel, and Gabor methods, and assessing performance.
+- `Pitt_GLCM.ipynb` and `Gari_GLCM.ipynb` notebooks include scripts for performing Grey Level Co-occurrence Matrix (GLCM) analysis.